 Benefits for these services are limited to a combined total of 20 visits per calendar year.
-See Section II.A-3q for Habilitation Therapies for autism or developmental delay.
-Inpatient Rehabilitation services will be paid as part of your Hospital Benefits (see Section II.A-3c).
+See Section II.A.3q for Habilitation Therapies for autism or developmental delay.
+Inpatient Rehabilitation services will be paid as part of your hospital benefits (see Section II.A.3c).

 A "visit" consists of no more than one hour of therapy.
-Covered expenses include charges for two therapy visits of no more than one hour in a 24-hour period.
+Covered expenses include two therapy visits of no more than one hour in a 24-hour period.

-Covered expenses include charges made by a physician, hospital or surgery center for reconstructive services and supplies, including:
+Covered expenses include reconstructive services and supplies provided by a physician, hospital or surgery center including:

-- Surgery needed to improve a significant functional impairment of a body part. - Surgery to correct the result of an accidental injury that occurred when the member was eligible under this Plan, including subsequent related or staged surgery, provided that the reconstructive surgery occurs no more than two calendar years after the original injury.
-For a covered child, the time period for coverage may be extended through age 18. - Surgery to correct the result of an injury that occurred during a covered surgical procedure, provided that the reconstructive surgery occurs no more than two calendar years after the original injury.
+- Surgery needed to improve a significant functional impairment of a body part - Surgery to correct the result of an accidental injury that occurred when the member was eligible under this Plan, including subsequent related or staged surgery, provided that the reconstructive surgery occurs no more than two calendar years after the original injury; for a covered child, the time period for coverage may be extended through age 18 - Surgery to correct the result of an injury that occurred during a covered surgical procedure, provided that the reconstructive surgery occurs no more than two calendar years after the original injury